intelowlproject/GreedyBear/docs/source/Contribute.md

 pre-commit install
 ```

-Please create a new branch based on the **develop** branch that contains the most recent changes.
-This is mandatory.

 Remember that whenever you make changes, you need to rebuild the docker image to see the reflected changes.
 ## Create a pull request